spodell/NaPDoS2_website/README.md

 	https://npdomainseeker.sdsc.edu/napdos2/

-  It also contains file size management scripts that users can run to select subsets of their data to reduce computational time and resources.
+  It also contains file size management scripts that users can run to select subsets of their data to reduce computational time and resources, for example:

+  	- Size Filtering

+	- File Splitting

+	- Randomization

+	- Sequence selection by ID number

 What NaPDoS2 does

 	- NaPDoS2 detects and classifies ketosynthase (KS) and condensation (C) domains